 In emphasis of this last point it seems prudent to assume, as do Bibard & Groschl (2013), that goods and goodness are defined almost ubiquitously among our past and present cultures, as shared phenomena.
 As an example, they pose little good in owning the most beautiful painting in the world if no one but the painter ever experiences it.
 Indeed, without sharing experiences of the painting, how can the painter know that it is the most beautiful painting in the world?
 Goods are necessarily shared, and are thus to a greater or lesser extent, common.

 Modernity holds the misinformed consensus that common goods, indeed goods of any kind, are necessarily made; that goods do not exist without the expenditure of energy by some individual or group.
 This interpretation has most likely resulted from our cultural fixation upon business, in which goods are produced, traded, bought, sold, and finally consumed.
-Critically, solar radiation and water seem obvious candidate common goods, yet neither can reasonably be assumed to be a product of expenditure of energy by some individual or some group.
+Critically, solar radiation and water seem obvious candidate common goods, yet neither can reasonably be assumed to be a product of expenditure of energy by some individual or group.
 Also critically, goods are not necessarily good; it is possible to trade bad goods, or a bad lot of otherwise good goods.
 The word good appears to have a vaguer meaning stemming from the Germanic word gōd.

 Orthodox biologists claim that common goods (termed ‘public goods’ in the technical dialect of biology) are invariably products of metabolic activity, and thus require work to produce.
 The word public is derived from the Latin publicus, which is a blend of poplicus ‘of the people’ (from populus ‘people’) and pubes ‘adult’.
 In contrast the word common is derived from the Latin communis, which is itself derived from the old Latin comoenus ’shared’, ‘general’.
 Thus the misunderstanding of common good, held by biologists, appears to be due to uncritical confusion of the meanings of the words ‘public’ and ‘common’, and in particular to a propagated misuse of the word ‘public’(note B).